jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

-While it is always advisable to keep a grammar definition short and concise, so that it neatly fits within one file, the need might arise to reuse parts of a grammar definition in different grammar.
-While this can be done with copy & paste, using copy & past has the disadvantage that if the part that has been copied will be changed later (if only because an error has been detected and needs to be corrected), it must be copied to all places where it is used, once again.

-In order to avoid such complications, DHParser supports a modest kind of modularization of grammar-definitions via a simple include mechanism.
+While it is always advisable to keep a grammar definition short and concise, so that it neatly fits within one file, the need might arise to reuse parts of a grammar definition in a different grammar.
+In many case copy&paste will do.
+But DHParser also supports a modest kind of modularization of grammar-definitions via a simple include mechanism.
-Simply add ``@include = "FILENAME"``-directive at the place where you'd like to include another grammar file.
+Just add ``@include = "FILENAME"``-directive at the place where you'd like to include another grammar file.

 Say, we'd like to make the grammar-definition of floating-point numbers